top of page

 Months after completion of the trail that led

-to the north bridge and on to the trail around the
+over to the north bridge and on to the trail

 Trustees Bob Gramling and Herbert Huddleston